KafuuChikai/stable-baselines3/docs/guide/rl_tips.rst

 Which algorithm should I use?
 =============================

-There is no silver bullet in RL, you can choose one or the other depending on your needs and problems.
+There is no silver bullet in RL, depending on your needs and problem, you may choose one or the other.
 The first distinction comes from your action space, i.e., do you have discrete (e.g. LEFT, RIGHT, ...) or continuous actions (ex: go to a certain speed)?

-Some algorithms are only tailored for one or the other domain: ``DQN`` supports only discrete actions, while ``SAC`` is restricted to continuous actions.
+Some algorithms are only tailored for one or the other domain: ``DQN`` only supports discrete actions, where ``SAC`` is restricted to continuous actions.

-The second difference that will help you decide is whether you can parallelize your training or not.
+The second difference that will help you choose is whether you can parallelize your training or not.
 If what matters is the wall clock training time, then you should lean towards ``A2C`` and its derivatives (PPO, ...).
 Take a look at the `Vectorized Environments <vec_envs.html>`_ to learn more about training with multiple workers.

-To accelerate training, you can also take a look at `SBX`_, which is SB3 + Jax, it has less features than SB3 but can be up to 20x faster than SB3 PyTorch thanks to JIT compilation of the gradient update.
+To accelerate training, you can also take a look at `SBX`_, which is SB3 + Jax, it has fewer features than SB3 but can be up to 20x faster than SB3 PyTorch thanks to JIT compilation of the gradient update.

-In sparse reward settings, we either recommend using either dedicated methods like HER (see below) or population-based algorithms like ARS (available in our :ref:`contrib repo <sb3_contrib>`).
+In sparse reward settings, we either recommend to use dedicated methods like HER (see below) or population-based algorithms like ARS (available in our :ref:`contrib repo <sb3_contrib>`).

 To sum it up: